Easy Lemon Mascarpone Cake

 There isn’t too much difference in the method.
 Just use a hand mixer to combine the softened butter and sugar first in a large bowl.
 Then briefly whisk in the other batter ingredients.

 The only difference is that there’s no need for the extra teaspoon of baking powder if you mix by hand.
-I have to admit that I don’t know why!
+This is because you whip a bit more air into the mixture when you mix with a hand-held whisk.

 Step 7: To make the mascarpone cake filling, mix a few tablespoons of lemon curd into the mascarpone cheese.